 Yoga is a complete spiritual philosophy and practice with a tonne of amazing theory and some pretty rad ancient scriptures underpinning it.
 Not only is it a complete health system designed to keep your body, mind and spirit healthy, but it also provides us with an amazing guide of how to live our lives in a more compassionate, happy and peaceful way!

 While it’s more than we have the time for here today, coming to regular classes will start to introduce you to more yogic concepts like the Eight Limbs of Yoga and the different styles of meditation that exist.
-If you’re curious, we highly recommend checking out our 6 Week Beginners Course, 6 Week Curvy Yoga Course or 6 Week Meditation Course where we go into MUCH more detail about this kind of stuff!
+If you’re curious, we highly recommend checking out our 6 Week Beginners Course or 6 Week Yoga Philosophy Course where we go into MUCH more detail about this kind of stuff!
 You can also always grab a Stretch teacher (those guys seriously know their stuff!) and ask as many questions as your heart desires – that’s what we’re here for!

 Bonus fun fact - the occasional Pilates class is the PERFECT compliment to yoga as its helps to address imbalances in the body, as well as helping to build strength in smaller muscles which can help to unlock some amazing stuff in our yoga flows!
 Give both a try and see for yourself :)